 d) No member may serve on the Nominating Committee oftener than once in two (2) years.

-e) The Nominating Committee shall post the ticket at the next regular meeting.
+e) The Nominating Committee shall post the ticket at the next regular meeting in March.
 Other nominations may be made from the floor only with the consent of the nominee.

 f) Election of officers shall be held at the regular meeting in April.